eliaskousk/parallella-riscv/README.md

 ## Instructions for building everything from scratch

+**Updated to use a modern RV64 Rocket Chip with Rocket Core Generator of April 2018**

+This repo has been updated to use a modern Rocket Core using the infrastructure found in the original fpga-zynq repository of UCB.
+The work done there was great (thank you!) but it is now not maintained and doesn't work with newer Xilinx Vivado tools (i.e 2018.2).

 ### Setup

-In order to build a bitstream and / or the necessary host software to boot the board you must first edit the `BOARD`, `JOBS`, `VIVADO_PATH` and `VIVADO_VERSION` variables in `${TOP}/scripts/settings.sh` if you need to change the target board (to e.g `zedboard` instead of the default `parallella`) or the number of jobs your machine can simultaneously handle while building (default is `8`) or the installation path and version of Vivado tools you have installed on your system.
-The system can be synthesized and implemented with the latest Xilinx Vivado tools (tested with 2015.4 and later).
+In order to build a bitstream and / or the necessary host software to boot the board you must first edit the `BOARD`, `JOBS`, `VIVADO_PATH` and `VIVADO_VERSION` and `PETALINUX_PATH` variables in `${TOP}/scripts/settings.sh` if you need to change the target board (to e.g `zedboard` instead of the default `parallella`) or the number of jobs your machine can simultaneously handle while building (default is `8`) or the installation path and version of Vivado tools you have installed on your system.
+The system can be synthesized and implemented with the latest Xilinx Vivado tools (tested with 2018.2).

-Important Note: The build system by default generates a Parallella bitstream for the Desktop / Microserver editions.
-If you have an Embedded or Kickstarter Parallella you should set the correct `BOARD` variables in the `${TOP}/parallella/Makefile` (top of the file) as explained in the related comments there.
+Important Note: The build system by default generates a ZedBoard build.
+If you need to build for the Parallella you should change the `BOARD` variable above.
+Moreover, you should make sure your Parallella version (Desktop / Microserver / Embedded or Kickstarter) is properly set using the `BOARD` variable in the `${TOP}/parallella/Makefile` (top of the file) as explained in the related comments there.

+Warning: As of 2018 the smaller Parallella's with the smaller Zynq device might not be able to fit a modern Rocket Core.

 ### Build Bitstream and Host (ARM) Software